hugohadfield/autodiff-in-any-language/README.md

-# Automatic Differentiation in any Programming Language
+# Automatic Differentiation in (almost) any Programming Language
 This repository demonstrates Automatic differentiation in a range of programming languages using forward mode complex-step automatic differentiation.

 Blog post soon to be published on [my website](https://hh409.user.srcf.net/).